HL7/kindling/README.md

 | :---: | :---: |
 | [![Build Status][Badge-BuildPipeline]][Link-AzureMainPipeline] | [![Snapshot Artifact][Badge-SonatypeSnapshots]][Link-SonatypeSnapshots] |

-This is the core publishing code for the HL7 FHIR specification.
+This is the core publishing code for the HL7 FHIR specification itself.
 The jar produced from this repository is used within the publisher [here][Link-PublisherProject].

-There's no reason to use this code for any oher purpose: all the generally useable code which is the basis for this application is found in https://github.com/hapifhir/org.hl7.fhir.core
+There's no reason to use this code for any oher purpose: all the generally purpose FHIR code which can be used for other things that are part of this application can be found at found in https://github.com/hapifhir/org.hl7.fhir.core

 ## Building this Project